 No one wants to overpay for their coverage, but at the same time, you don't want to sacrifice important features or be underinsured.
 So how do you strike the right balance?

-Remember that the cheapest policy might not always provide the best value.
+The cheapest policy might not always provide the best value.
 It's important to compare apples to apples when looking at policies, so make sure you're comparing similar coverage levels.
-Otherwise, you could pay more in the long run if you have a car accident or need to make a claim.
+Otherwise, you could pay more in the long run when you need to make a claim.

 ✔️ Claim Process